laurelkeys/gsoc-2020/gsoc-final-report.md

 Keeping with the theme of fluidity and ease of use, here are some ideas to improve the user experience when experimenting with post effects in appleseed.studio:
 * Allow previewing effects in downsized scales (for faster processing and greater responsiveness)
 * Choose to toggle multiple post-processing stages on/off when a rendering isn't running
-* Give the option of saving (unfinished) renderings with the previewed effects
+* Expose the option of saving (unfinished) renderings with the previewed effects
-* Add hints when the mouse is over stage settings, explaining what they do
 * Store effects in a separate layer, for non-destructive editing

 ![](misc/images/finalreport/studio%20ui%20(shrinked).png)
-*appleseed.studio `Attribute Editor`, used for changing post-processing stage parameters*
+*appleseed.studio's `Attribute Editor`, used for changing post-processing stage parameters*

 ## Conclusion & Final Words